How it works: Methodology

-Search for mutual funds using name, ticker symbol, or asset manager.
-Use the search page to filter funds by investing style, fund family, and more.
-When you find a fund you're looking for, click on it to see the full results.
+Search for funds by name, ticker, or asset manager.
+Use the search bar below, or use the search page to do more advanced searches, such as filtering funds by investing style or asset manager.
+When you find a fund you're looking for, click it to see the full results.

-We don't have everything in our database — we only screen mutual funds that are at least 50% invested in stock investments, and our data license restricts us to displaying only 3,000 portfolios.
+We don't have everything in our database — we only analyze U.S. mutual funds and ETFs that are at least 50% invested in stock holdings, and our data license restricts us to displaying only a few thousand portfolios.

 Looking for your favorite fund and can’t find it?
 With more resources, we could include more funds — make a gift today to make a difference.

 Mutual funds can have a varying number of holdings, from less than one hundred to several thousand.
-We calculate the total number of flagged holdings in the fund, and the total amount and percentage of the fund’s assets that are invested in those companies.
+For each fund, we calculate the total number, dollar amount, and percentage of the fund’s assets that are invested in those companies.

 Fossil Free Funds now incorporates fossil finance into our fossil fuel ratings.

-By continuing to finance fossil fuels, banks and insurance companies are not only responsible for exacerbating climate impacts, but they are also exposing investors to financial risk.
+By continuing to finance and underwrite fossil fuels, banks and insurance companies are not only responsible for exacerbating climate impacts, but they are also exposing investors to financial risk.

 Our new fund ratings use data on bank lending and insurance company policies to assess portfolio exposure to finance-industry climate risk.